You dont have javascript enabled! Please enable it!

 Malindi Day Trip Arabuko-Sokoke Forest Nature Walks Itinerary

+Arriving at Arabuko Sokoke Forest Reserve we check-in and embark on our exciting nature/ bird watch walk in the untamed bush.
 Arabuko Sokoke Forest Reserve supports a number of endemic and endangered fauna, including three globally threatened mammals.

 Approximately 90% of the world’s population of golden-rumped elephant shrew is found in the forest, and other mammals are waterbuck, duiker, suni, Sokoke bushy-tailed mongoose, African civet, caracal, blotched genet.

 Primate species include yellow baboon, Sykes’ monkey, and vervet, and you may even sight aardvark, bush baby, red-bellied coast and red-bellied sun squirrel, woodland buffalo, and forest elephant.
+Recognized as an Internationally Important Bird Area by Birdlife International, the forest boasts over 270 avifauna species, including six that are categorized as globally threatened.

-Arabuko Sokoke Forest Reserve has over 260 types of butterfly, with six of them being endemic to the area, from Sokoke Scops Owl, East Coast Akalat, Sokoke Pipit, Clarke’s Weaver, Spotted Ground Thrush, and Amani Sunbird.
+Arabuko Sokoke Forest Reserve has over 260 types of butterflies, with six of them being endemic to the area, from Sokoke Scops Owl, East Coast Akalat, Sokoke Pipit, Clarke’s Weaver, Spotted Ground Thrush, and Amani Sunbird.

 During your fascinating African Spice Safaris tour in Kenya’s Arabuko Sokoke Reserve, watch the forest floor, bushes, and trees closely and you may be lucky enough to spot some of the reptile and frog species.